se-edu/learningresources/contents/security/crossSiteScripting/crossSiteScripting.md

 remove undesired HTML elements, and only allowing certain whitelisted HTML elements to be used (e.g. whitelisting only `<b>` and `<i>`).

+*Note that these two ways alone are not enough to protect your web application against XSS attacks.
+Sophisticated attacks will make use of the different possible user inputs to inject code or illegal characters that are not limited to `<script>...</script>`.
+It is important to note where the user input is going to be generated in the output.*

+For example, if you are building a profile page and allow user to add their own links to certain buttons:

+`<a href="{user input link}">...</a>`

+If a malicious user submits the following as input:

+`javascript:alert("XSS!")`

+It will result in the button running the javascript code when pressed → <a href="javascript:alert('XSS!')"><span class="glyphicon glyphicon-user"></span></a>

 You can also consider using XSS scanning tools to check whether your web application is vulnerable.
 Below are links of some open-source XSS scanning tools:

 1. http://wapiti.sourceforge.net/ (Web Application Vulnerability Scanner)